 What Is a Przewalski Horse?

-Przewalski’s Horse is named after the Russian explorer Nikolay Przewalski.
-Most herds are located in the wild in Central Asia.
 Przewalski’s Horse is 12 to 14 hands tall on average.
 The average weight is 660 pounds.
-Przewalski’s Horses have commonly a coat of a dun color.
-The mane and tail are brown varying the color tints.
-Przewalski’s Horse is easily recognized by its faintly striped legs and a white belly.
+Przewalski’s Horses commonly have a coat of a dun color.
+The mane and tail are brown, varying color tints.
+Przewalski’s Horse is easily recognized by its faintly striped legs and white belly.

 Przewalski’s Horse History

-The breed is named after the Russian geographer Nikołaj Przewalski.
+The breed is named after the Russian explorer Nikołaj Przewalski.
 In 1881, the horse was named Equus Przewalski or Equus Ferus Przewalskii.
-During the 19th century, the breed has been captured and explored.
+During the 19th century, the breed was captured and explored.
 Some representatives were kept in the zoos.
-This helped to promote the breed and safe from extinction.
+This helped to promote the breed and be safe from extinction.

 During that time, only two captive herds survived.
 Those were zoo groups in Munich and Prague.
 Eventually, only 12 Przewalski’s horses had survived in the zoos by the 1950s.
 In the late 1960s, the horse breed started to revive to hold 130 individuals in 32 zoos.